Consumer behavior in marketing

 - Measurable - how you’ll track and evaluate your achievements

-- Achievable - work towards a goals that’s challenging, but possible
+- Achievable - work towards a goal that’s challenging, but possible

 - Relevant - ensure you have the resources to make it happen